 - To be a series finisher, you must complete FOUR ULTRAS (same as last year).
 You do not need to sign up for the series.
 You run, we track your points.

 - We’re adding a bonus challenge in addition to the Idaho 208 Challenge.
-This new challenge will be called the 300K Challenge.
-The ITUS features eight 50K races.
-You run 6 of them and get a sweet 300K Challenge award.
+This new challenge will be called the 50,000 ft Vertical Challenge.

 Number of Races Required to Complete the Series